jrmartino/pass-grant-loader/JHU-README.md

 After we have processed each record, we save the state of the Grant objects in a List.
 After all records are processed we know that each Grant object on the List is current, and so we update these grants in Pass.

-This mode is the default mode, but may ansl be specified using the `-m grant` option.
+This mode is the default mode, but may also be specified using the `-m grant` option.

 We note that we (arbitrarily) have populated our grant data only with those having an AWARD_END date on or after 01/01/2011.